pr0ximaCent/DocChat-LLM_Powered_Chatbot/README.md

 # **DocChat: Chat with Your Documents**

-DocChat is an advanced chatbot that allows you to interact with your documents (PDF, TXT, DOCX, ODT, PPTX, CSV, etc.) in a natural and conversational manner.
-By leveraging the power of LangChain, Ollama, Groq, Gemini, and Streamlit, DocChat delivers an intuitive and informative user experience.
+DocChat is an advanced chatbot that allows you to interact with your documents PDF, TXT, DOCX etc in a natural and conversational manner.
+By leveraging the power of LangChain, Gemini, Ollama & Streamlit, DocChat delivers an intuitive and informative user experience.

 ---